trikotoreal/trikotoreal/README.md

 <p align="center">
    dbh, pjsk, 9-1-1 (tv show) and KATSEYE <3
 <p align="center">
   IF YOU LIKE DBH PLEASE BE MY FRIEND!!!!!!!!!
+Unless you dont like hankcon cuz I love hankcon
 <p align="center">
 only if ur my age tho... please dni if youre like 13 or something...
 <p align="center">